|

 Holiday Depression or Holiday Blues?

 “The holidays make me sad,” you’ve realized — but why?
 Not all feelings of sadness or negativity are a result of clinical depression.
 The holiday blues often have comparable symptoms, such as feeling fatigued, lonely or frustrated.
-If these feelings come and go, particularly with moments of heightened stress and holiday expectations, the holiday blues are a likely culprit.
-However, if these feelings are more consistent and last for 2 weeks or more, you may want to speak with your doctor about the signs of major depressive disorder.
+If these feelings come and go, particularly with moments of heightened stress and holiday expectations, holiday depression is a likely culprit.

 Causes of Holiday Depression